dooyoungK/rxAndroidPractice/README.md

 ===========

 This is a simple example code for practicing rxJava in Android application.
-Many useful rxAndroid libraries are included.
+It will provide how the code can be handled and simplified by using rxJava.

 -----
 rxAndroidPractice provides the following concepts:
-* Basic Operators
+* Some basic operators
-* RxBinding
+* Easier view binding - RxBinding
-* RetroLambda
+* Lambda expression in Android application - RetroLambda
+* Practice - Simple registration form and asynchronous handling

 Setup
 -----